 The back of the theatre is over on the right in this shot of Spencer Tracy with the satchel of money in the final chase sequence of "It's A Mad, Mad, Mad, Mad World" (United Artists, 1963).
 Also seen in the film are the Roxy Theatre, the State Theatre and the Rivoli on Long Beach Blvd.
 See the Historic L.A.
 Theatres in Movies post for those shots.

 We get a partial view of the closed Imperial and West Coast in "Cobra" (Cannon, 1986) when Sylvester Stallone and Brigitte Neilsen turn off Ocean Blvd. in an attempt to evade some killers.
 George P. Cosmatos directed this film about an L.A. policeman who has his own violent ways of dealing with criminal types.
 Also featured are Reni Santoni, Andrew Robinson, Lee Garlington, Brian Thompson and John Herzfeld.
 The cinematography was by Ric Waite.
 See the Historic L.A.
-Theatres in Movies post for a fuzzy view of the Jergins Trust/State Theatre building later in the chase plus some earlier Main St. action.
+Theatres in Movies post for a fuzzy view of the Jergins Trust/State Theatre building later in the chase plus shots at the Art Theatre in downtown L.A.

 More information: See the Cinema Treasures page on the West Coast for many interesting tales.
 Bill Gabel has contributed lots of research to the page.